gcharalampous/fabrication-notes/Equipment/Disco DAD3240 Automatic Dicing Saw.md

 5. **Recipe/Job Setup**
    - Open the control software and select a dicing recipe.
-   - Specify the blade type, spindle speed, cutting speed, and cut depth.
+   - Specify the blade type, spindle speed, cutting speed, tape thickness, and cut depth.
    - Check if the recipe was loaded correctly.
+     - Make sure the dicing parameters are set correctly.
+     - You can set the indices if it is required to get the job done.

 6. **Dicing Process [Semi-Automatic Cutting]**
    - Press **[Manual Operation]** button, then press the **[Semi-Automatic Cutting]** button.